 Fez is the oldest of the four imperial cities of Morocco, it was the capital.
 It reached its apogee in 1700 when it was declared capital.
 Famous for the craftsmanship of blue ceramics, leather work with leather tanning, and woodworking from the nearby Cedar Forest.
+Forget about the stress, visit the city with a guided tour, bookable here!

 HOW TO GET TO FEZ